 Concise care programme Veterans

-Foundation Centrum ’45 treats people on the basis of care programmes.
+ARQ Centrum’45 treats people on the basis of care programmes.
 Among other things, these programmes define extensively the general features of a specific target group, a typical help request and the treatment goals for a target group.
 With every target group you will find a concise version of the care programme.

 More information is to be found in the brochure Veterans.